Skip to content

 })

-const assistantId = assistant.id // UUID — use this for all subsequent calls
+const aiAgentId = agent.id // UUID — use this for all subsequent calls

-3. Stream a chat response using the assistant
+3. Stream a chat response using the AI agent

 messages: [{ role: "user", content: "How do I reset my password?" }],